EightBitGuru/FAST-40/README.md

 The JiffyDOS v6.01 Kernal ROM is supported if detected.

-The program auto-starts via the standard Commodore *A0CBM* signature-detection mechanism.
+The cartridge auto-starts via the standard Commodore *A0CBM* signature-detection mechanism.

 **NOTE:** FAST-40 expects to run on a real or emulated VIC-20 with an NMOS 6502 and makes use of several undocumented opcodes.
 It will not operate correctly on later 6502 variants (e.g. the CMOS 65C02) which disable or replace these opcodes.